Home / projects /

 Census data provide a count of people residing in a locality at the time of the Census.
 Census data provide more accurate figures at the local level ...Click to read more.

 Census data provide a count of people residing in a locality at the time of the Census.
-Census data provide more accurate figures at the local level than estimates based on surveys but, as they are only conducted every 10 years in the UK, they do not give up-to-date information on population trends.
-For some groups, such as Romanians and Bulgarians, most of whom arrived after 2011, these figures are less useful than those from other, more timely sources – for example, the Annual Population Survey.
-However, for other groups, the Census may still be the best source of data – for example, longer-term residents whose numbers are not likely to shift dramatically over time.
+Census data provide more accurate figures at the local level than estimates based on surveys but, as they are only conducted every 10 years in the UK, typically they do not give up-to-date information on population trends.

-This guide uses the 2011 Census in Figure 13 to present local level data on the share of the population whose main language at home is not English, Gaelic, Scots or Welsh.
+Data from the 2011 Census appears in Figure 13 to show the share of the population whose main language at home is not English, Gaelic, Scots or Welsh.

 To learn more about the Census, visit the ONS website.